pvankumar2410/Alive3dgame/README.md

 Programming language :C#

+this game consists of :

-this game has 3 virus characters 2 human character
+3 virus characters

+2 human character

+3 levels of games

 so the humans should reach the all the checkpoints without getting infected